 If you’re starting up your winter fundraiser, you may be looking into ways to get your fundraiser going and get your sellers excited about participating.
 There are tons of creative ideas out there but today we wanted to focus on one tactic that has proven to help a lot of our school fundraisers across the country: rewarding those early turn ins with a special prize or privilege.

 For elementary school fundraisers, promoting the prize program is key to getting the kids excited about your fundraiser.
-Many school fundraisers use an assembly or kick-off video during morning announcements to get the fundraiser going and let the kids know what’s going on.
-Here is the Mixed Bag Designs promo video for elementary schools.
+Many school fundraisers use an assembly or kick-off video during morning announcements to get the fundraiser going.
 Use this video to promote our 7-tiered prize program and to tell kids all about your Mixed Bag Designs fundraiser!